 Do you know of any other Bangkok Markets that you would recommend?
 Please let us know in the comment section below.

-If you liked this post, you might also like our other Thailand posts:
+Are you heading to Thailand?, you might also like our other Thailand posts:

 The 10 best places to visit in Thailand according to us – Do you want to visit the most beautiful places in Thailand?
 Discover our chosen 10 best places to visit in Thailand from spending a year in this country.